ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/deploy_django_application.md

 ```

 Now type the following command into the `psql` prompt to create the database,
-the user and to give the right permission to the user.
+the user and to give the right permissions to the user:

 ```SQL
 CREATE DATABASE myprojectdb;